-There is nothing more frustrating than seeing yourself making the same mistakes over and over again, despite your best intends and efforts and witnessing these 5 trading mistakes costing you dearly along the way.
-Not taking profits, averaging down my losses, continuously changing my trading system, falling victim of overtrading and trading what I wanted to see, you name it and I’ve done it.
+There is nothing more frustrating than seeing yourself making the same mistakes over and over again, despite your best intends and efforts.
+These 5 trading mistakes can cost you dearly along the way and are based not only on my own experience but also on the accumulated experience of every trader i know.
+Not taking profits, averaging down losses, changing trading systems, falling victim of overtrading and trading what I want to see, you name it and I’ve done it too.

 I have lived this experience many times over and despite realizing some of my mistakes, there was always a kind of “it’s different this time” situation that made me ignore what l should have learned and in a twist of irony made me repeat it all over again.